Accusations of modernism and protestantism against Cardinal Newman

 ‘[C]onscience is said to witness, to bind, or incite, and also to accuse, torment, or rebuke.’[9]

-It would be very mistaken to take this figurative language and to conclude, against all actual evidence, that Newman is suggesting that conscience is what Bishop Sanborn calls ‘some special faculty in your brain or in your intellect or something like that where you get signals from heaven.
+It would be very mistaken to take this figurative language and to conclude, against all actual evidence, that Newman is suggesting that conscience is what the bishop calls ‘some special faculty in your brain or in your intellect or something like that where you get signals from heaven.
 Some sort of telephone to Heaven about what’s true and what’s false.’

 ‘The aboriginal Vicar of Christ’